Work-Study Program

 Work-study students are subject to the Labor Code and the company’s collective bargaining agreement and enjoy the same rights as other employees:

-Pay is determined according to a specific scale based on the student-worker’s age and level of education (between 55% and 100% of the minimum wage or the minimum wage set by collective bargaining agreement).
+Compensation is determined according to a specific pay scale, based on the work-study student’s age and level of education (between 55% and 100% of the SMIC or the minimum wage set by collective bargaining agreement).

 As soon as possible!

-Polish your resume and cover letter, and stay on top of the latest trends!
+Polish your resume and cover letter, and stay on top of the job market!

 Yes, we regularly monitor the job market, and when a work-study opportunity aligns with the needs and objectives of one of our programs, we forward it to the Academic Director, who then shares it with the candidates selected for the program.

-To help you in your search, feel free to visit theUniversity of Montpellier’s career services website, which lists all employers who have hired graduates from the University of Montpellier.
+To help you with your search, feel free to visit theUniversity of Montpellier’s career services website, which lists all employers who have hired graduates from the University of Montpellier.

 If you are already a student at the University of Montpellier, you can use ResUM, the university’s professional network.
 Employers regularly post job and internship openings on this platform.